sueszli/autocomplete/README.md

 This recent breakthrough (among others) is the foundation of large scale language models like GPT-3, BERT (Bidirectional Encoder Representations from Transformers), and others.

-This is a simple implementation of an LSTM based language model for educational purposes, trained on a dataset of fake and real news articles: https://github.com/GeorgeMcIntire/fake_real_news_dataset
+This is a simple implementation of a LSTM based language model for educational purposes, trained on a dataset of fake and real news articles: https://github.com/GeorgeMcIntire/fake_real_news_dataset

 _Development Process_:

 -   **Choosing PyTorch:** I was curious which framework language models are most elegant to be implemented in.
 So I tried both PyTorch and TensorFlow following several tutorials (see: `./playground/`).
 I decided to stick to PyTorch.

--   **Choosing an initial LSTM model:** Next, I tried both a simple LSTM model and the built-in Pytorch `nn.Transformer` model.
+-   **Choosing an initial LSTM model:** Next, I tried both a simple LSTM model and the built-in Pytorch `nn.Transformer` module.
 I found the LSTM model to be more a lot easier to follow.
-I found a Kaggle tutorial on LSTM based language models [^kaggle] I used as an initial starting point.
+I found a Kaggle tutorial on LSTM based language models [^kaggle] as an initial starting point.
 This model was trained on a dataset of Medium article titles and seemed to perform reasonably well right out of the box.

 -   **Choosing a dataset:** I modified the Kaggle model to run on multiple different datasets, in particular, a 0.5 GB Reddit dataset of comments from `r/jokes`.
 Due to the fact that it took too long to train on my local machine, I decided to pivot to a smaller dataset.
 I found an interesting dataset of fake and real news articles on GitHub.